NishankKS/GenTech/README.md

 ## Image Generation
 The application includes an image generation tool.
 To use it, include #generate in your input, and the tool will create and display the generated image.

-## Deployment
-The Streamlit app is deployed at https://fashiongenai.streamlit.app/.
-Visit the link to experience the live application.